 - See CSA or Accounting CS Versions of QuickBooks that can be Imported for more information.

 If you are not able to open QuickBooks as required during this import procedure (for example, if you are running Creative Solutions Accounting (CSA) and Accountant's Assistant in Virtual Office CS or other Terminal Server environment), you or your client can use the CS QuickBooks Data Utility to create an export file.
-For more information on the CS QuickBooks Data Utility, refer to CS QuickBooks Data Utility (for use with Accounting CS or Creating Solutions Accounting).
+For more information on the CS QuickBooks Data Utility, refer to Using the CS QuickBooks Data Utility.

 If you are importing payroll checks, you must first have at least one checkbook set up in CSA prior to importing QuickBooks Pro data.